mesosphere/dcos-commons/docs/pages/dev-guide/developer-guide.md

    $ dcos package install --yes myframework
    ```

-   You may now navigate to the DC/OS Services UI to view the
+   Navigate to the DC/OS Services UI to view the deployment.
-   deployment.

 1. Uninstall your package.